NuGet/NuGetDocs/NuGet.Docs/Create/Using-a-GUI-to-build-packages.md

 to examine packages and learn how packages are structured.

-If you&#8217;re integrating building packages into a build system, then [using NuGet.exe to create and publish packages](~/Docs/Creating-Packages/Creating-and-Publishing-a-Package) is a better choice.
+If you&#8217;re integrating building packages into a build system, then [using NuGet.exe to create and publish packages](Creating-and-Publishing-a-Package) is a better choice.

 ## Installation
 Installing Package Explorer is easy, [click here and you&#8217;re done](https://npe.codeplex.com/downloads/get/clickOnce/NuGetPackageExplorer.application)!